-- This questionnaire was developed with input from Auditor Controller, Internal Auditor and CEO Real Estate to assure County leadership is fully informed. - Insert the complete answer after each question below. - When completed, save and include as an Attachment to your ASR. - In the body of the ASR focus on the considerations relevant to the decision. - If you need assistance, please contact CEO Real Estate. - What property interest is being considered for conveyance (e.g. fee, lease, license, easement)?
-Fee - a) Why is this property being considered for lease, license, sale or other conveyance?
-This property is surplus to the District's needs and District wants to be relieved of future maintenance responsibilities and liability associated with said property. - b) How and who identified this property as a potential conveyance?
-The City of Orange and the District identified this property as a potential conveyance in December 2006, when District located its Katella Yard operations from 1750 Douglas Road to Glassell/Bristol and to 2023 Collins Avenue.
-The City and District entered into a Cooperative Agreement and District agreed to improve this property with the completion of a cul-de-sac on Eckhoff Street. - c) What factors are key in recommending this property for conveyance?
-The District agreed to convey this property to the City after it had completed the cul-de-sac completion/improvement project. - d) How does the proposed conveyance fit into the County's/District's strategic or general plan?
-It is compatible. - e) What are the short and long term anticipated uses of the property?
-The subject property is now part of a cul-de-sac and will be used as such. - f) Are there any limitations on the use of the property in the conveyance documents?
-No. - 2.
-What analysis has been performed as to whether to convey the proposed real property interest?
-District staff worked with City staff and the cul-de-sac improvement project was deemed beneficial to both parties and the conveyance was part of the decision-making process. - a) Have there been any internally or externally prepared reports regarding this property conveyance?
-Yes - b) Who performed the analysis?
-District engineers and the County Appraiser - c) Provide details about the analysis and cost/benefit comparison.
-The cul-de-sac improvement project was one aspect of the cooperative agreement between the City and District, which was was executed for the benefit of both parties.
-The City gained a completed cul-de-sac road improvement and the District was able to acquire property for its new operations yard location. - 3.
-How was the conveyance price, or lease/license rent, determined?
-From an analysis by the County Appraiser. - a) Who performed the appraisal or market study and what certifications do they possess?
-County Appraiser who has an MAI designation. - b) How does the price/rent compare with comparable properties?
-It is comparable. - c) Does the setting of the price/rent follow industry standards and best practices?
-Yes. - e) What are the specific maintenance requirements and other costs within the agreement and who is responsible?
+- This questionnaire was developed with input from Auditor Controller, Internal Auditor and CEO Real Estate to assure County leadership is fully informed. - Insert the complete answer after each question below. - When completed, save and include as an Attachment to your ASR. - In the body of the ASR focus on the considerations relevant to the decision. - If you need assistance, please contact CEO Real Estate.

+1. What property interest is being considered for conveyance (e.g. fee, lease, license, easement)?
+Easement a) Why is this property being considered for lease, license, sale or other conveyance?
+The easement rights are no longer needed by the Orange County Flood Control District (District).

+b) How and who identified this property as a potential conveyance?
+City of Anaheim (City) staff initiated a request for the District to review whether certain District held easements that encumber City owned property may be removed from title.

+- c) What factors are key in recommending this property for conveyance?
+The easement rights were deemed as not necessary for the operations of the Santa Ana River Channel or its adjacent trail and bikeway. - d) How does the proposed conveyance fit into the County's/District's strategic or general plan?
+It is compatible.

+e) What are the short and long term anticipated uses of the property?
+The City has development plans for the property that includes an urban village built around sports, homes, hotels, shopping, dining, entertainment, workplaces, and public transit; including plans for a 7-acre Community Benefit Park and a minimum of 466 affordable housing units.

+f) Are there any limitations on the use of the property in the conveyance documents?
+No a) Have there been any internally or externally prepared reports regarding this property conveyance?
+Yes b) Who performed the analysis?
+An appraiser.

+2. What analysis has been performed as to whether to convey the proposed real property interest?
+Discussions with County staff as to the utility of the property for flood control purposes were undertaken.

+c) Provide details about the analysis and cost/benefit comparison.
+As these easements encumber City property for an unnecessary purpose, the removal of them from the Property is appropriate and any minimal value is balanced out from the District's relief from ongoing obligations for the easement area and associated liability.

+3. How was the conveyance price, or lease/license rent, determined?
+By an analysis of value performed by a licensed appraiser with an MAI designation.

+a) Who performed the appraisal or market study and what certifications do they possess?
+A licensed appraiser with an MAI designation b) How does the price/rent compare with comparable properties?
+It is comparable

+- c) Does the setting of the price/rent follow industry standards and best practices?
+Yes - e) What are the specific maintenance requirements and other costs within the agreement and who is responsible?
+City is responsible for all such costs.
 Provide an estimate of the costs to the County/District if applicable.
-City is responsible for all costs. - 4.
+None. - 4.
 What additional post-conveyance remodeling or upgrade costs will be needed for the property to meet its intended use?
 None.

-Attachment E

 a) Will any of the upgrades be required to meet County, ADA, or other standards and requirements?
-No.

-b) Include estimates of the costs.
-N/A
+Yes b) Include estimates of the costs.
+Unknown c) What entity will be responsible for the costs?
+City a) What would be necessary to terminate the agreement and when can it be terminated?
+The Board would not approve the deeds presented to them.